kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/how-to-get-anything-you-want-in-life/self-directed-learning-sdl.md

 Here is some useful expansions on some of the key terms in the table:
 - **Diagnosing Learning needs:** It all starts with questions like: What do I not know?
 What do I need to learn?
 Why do I want to learn this?
-- **Goal Setting:** Taking the learning needs one step further, the learner formulates clear goals by asking questions like: What will I be able to do once I have completed my learning?
+- **Goal Setting:** Taking the learning needs one step further, you should formulate clear goals by asking questions like: What will I be able to do once I have completed my learning?
-- **Strategic Planning and Determing a Learning Strategy:** In order to build upon existing knowledge and ideas, the learner has to determine an appropriate approach to, and resources for, learning.
+- **Strategic Planning and Determing a Learning Strategy:** In order to build upon existing knowledge and ideas, you have to determine an appropriate approach to, and resources for, learning.
 - **Help Seeking:** While self-directed learning is about being in control of your own learning, it doesn't mean that you need to learn alone.
-An important practice to use when learning, is knowing when to ask for help, where you can find help, and who you can approach for help.
+An important practice to use when learning is knowing when to ask for help, where you can find help, and who you can approach for help.
 - **Testing:** When you are learning, it is critical to have an accurate signal of the gap between your current compentency and your target competency.
-One way to get an accruate estimate of that gap it through frequently testing yourself.
+One way to get an accruate estimate of that gap it through frequently testing yourself and getting feedback.
+You can test yourself by carrying out your goal task and seeing how well you do.
+E.g., if you are learning how to use loops in python, test yourself by building a pyhton program using loops; if you are learning for an exam, test yourself by completing practice exam questions under exam conditions.
-- **Self-Evaluation:** After learning strategies are implemented, the learner then evaluates their learning to see how effective the process was.
-Using their learning goals as a benchmark, the learner can determine how effective their learning process was and can subsequently improve on it.
+- **Self-Evaluation:** After learning strategies are implemented, you can evaluate your learning to see how effective the process was.
+You can also do this periodically while you are learning.
+Using your learning goals as a benchmark, you can determine how effective your learning process was and can subsequently improve on it.

 <aside>